RaiMan/SikuliX1/README.md

 **Be aware:**
 - Java 8 is no longer supported.
 - For macOS M1 (non-Intel) use the JDK's from [Azul](https://www.azul.com/downloads/?os=macos&architecture=arm-64-bit&package=jdk)
+- now using Tess4J/Tesseract 5 - macOS/Linux: have a Tesseract 5.0.1 ready (tesseract runs on commandline)

 [more information coming soon]()